chihiroanihr/COMP479-Fall2022-P4/README.md

 # COMP479-Fall2022-P4

+**Information Retrieval and Web Search** course project at Concordia University - assigned by Dr. Sabine Bergler.

 ## Overview

-COMP 479 Project which experiments web crawling, scraping, and indexing a set of web documents, then clustering it with k-means.
+COMP 479 Project which experiments with web crawling, scraping, and indexing a set of web documents, then clustering it with k-means.
 Finally, sentiment score is assigned to each clusters through AFINN - a sentiment analysis script.

 This assignment consists of 4 stages: **P1**, **P2**, **P3**, and **P4**.
 This repository is dedicated to stage **P4**.

-For original project outline (assigned by Dr. Sabine Bergler - Concordia University) for this stage (**P4**), refer to [here](/outlines/p4.pdf).
+For the original project outline (assigned by Dr. Sabine Bergler) for this stage (**P4**), refer to [here](/outlines/p4.pdf).

 #### Built with **Python**.